 - A description of soil resources on the property;

 - An aerial map of the property, showing resources and suggested water quality improvement actions; and

 - A short report with photos identifying suggested actions, prioritised for greatest water quality benefits.

 How do you get a Farm Environment Plan?

 Simply call the Northland Regional Council and ask to speak with one of our land management team to arrange a visit to your property.

-Example map of a farm water quality improvement plan.
+Example map of a Farm Environment Plan.